 What's it like to live at Finney Farm?

 Sometimes it's a veritable Shangri La and other times you're ankle deep in mud and conflict.
 So...pretty much like living anywhere else except that we find the blessing to burden ratio much in our favor.
 The land is gorgeous and lush, we have a lovely creek, an amazing forest, and beautiful gardens.
 We usually spend some time each day working outdoors throughout most of the year, most of us work for wages in some capacity (primarily self-employment/cottage industry), some of us unskool/homeschool our kids, we try to do what we love every day.
 We have very minimal electricity-typically 5 to 15 amps per household (most American homes have 200) but through conscious effort we're able to make good use of it and don't want for much if anything.
 We use root cellars for food storage, use gas or wood stoves for cooking, source our own firewood for wood heat, grow much of our own food, and generally have a pretty nice life.
+Most of the time we have 6-10 year round adult residents, a small number of children, and 2-5 volunteers from March-early November.
 Some residents have cottage industry efforts on the farm.
 There are some phone lines and highish speed internet available at some sites, cell phone reception is generally decent.

 But really, the land is amazing and we feel pretty lucky to be here.